-Shareholder approval of the issue of the securities proposed under Resolutions 8 and 9 is required under ASX Listing Rule 10.14, which prohibits the Company from permitting any director of the Company to acquire newly issued securities under an employee incentive scheme, such as the Option Plan and the Performance Rights Plan, without the approval of shareholders.
+Shareholder approval of the issue of the securities proposed under Resolutions 9 and 10 is required under ASX Listing Rule 10.14, which prohibits the Company from permitting any director of the Company to acquire newly issued securities under an employee incentive scheme, such as the Option Plan and the Performance Rights Plan, without the approval of shareholders.

-Resolutions 8 and 9 seek shareholders' approval to the grant of LTIs to provide performance incentives through to the 2017 financial year with a value of:
+Resolutions 9 and 10 seek shareholders' approval to the grant of LTIs to provide performance incentives through to the 2020 financial year with a value of:

-- Dr Goldschmidt a maximum of \$2,479,000; and - Mr Wilks a maximum of \$988,000, on the terms set out in this notice.
-50% of this value will be issued as options over ordinary shares in Sonic under the Option Plan, and the remaining 50% will be issued as performance rights to ordinary shares in Sonic under the Performance Rights Plan.
+- Dr Goldschmidt a maximum of \$2,629,971; and - Mr Wilks a maximum of \$1,168,399, on the terms set out in this notice.
+50% of this value will be issued as options over ordinary shares in Sonic under the Option Plan, and the remaining 50% will be issued as performance rights over ordinary shares in Sonic under the Performance Rights Plan.
 No consideration will be payable for the options or performance rights (however, an exercise price will be payable for the exercise of any options).

-The proposed LTI options and performance rights will vest three years from grant date, if challenging performance conditions (detailed below) are met for the period of three years to 30 June 2017.
+The proposed LTI options and performance rights will vest three years from grant date, if challenging performance conditions (detailed below) are met for the period of three years to 30 June 2020.
 They will expire 5 years from grant date.
 Options can only vest when the market price of Sonic shares is higher than the exercise price.

-If shareholder approval is obtained under Resolutions 8 and 9, it is intended that the options and performance rights will be granted to Dr Goldschmidt or Mr Wilks on the date of the 2014 Annual General Meeting or shortly after that date (but not later than 3 years after the Annual General Meeting or any adjournment of it).
+If shareholder approval is obtained under Resolutions 9 and 10, it is intended that the options and performance rights will be granted to Dr Goldschmidt or Mr Wilks on the date of the 2017 Annual General Meeting or shortly after that date (but not later than 3 years after the Annual General Meeting or any adjournment of it).

-No loans have or will be made in respect of the directors' proposed acquisition of options or performance rights under Resolutions 8 and 9.
+No loans have or will be made in respect of the Directors' proposed acquisition of options or performance rights under Resolutions 9 and 10.

-Details of any securities issued under the Option Plan or the Performance Rights Plan will be published in each annual report of the Company relating to the period in which securities have been issued, including that approval for the issue of securities was obtained under ASX Listing Rule 10.14.
+Details of any securities issued under the Option Plan or the Performance Rights Plan will be published in each annual report of the Company relating to the period in which securities have been issued, including that approval for the issue of such securities was obtained under ASX Listing Rule 10.14.

-Any other directors, or associates of such directors, of the Company who become entitled to participate in the Option Plan or the Performance Rights Plan after Resolutions 8 and 9 are approved, who are not named in this Notice, will not participate until approval is obtained under Listing Rule 10.14.
+Any other directors, or associates of such directors, of the Company who become entitled to participate in the Option Plan or the Performance Rights Plan after Resolutions 9 and 10 are approved, who are not named in this Notice, will not participate until approval is obtained under Listing Rule 10.14.